Rental Relief Fund

 If you are at risk of being evicted

-Visit our eviction page for resources in 11 languages.
+Visit our eviction page for resources.
 If you’re able to, you should pay your rent.
 Applying for rental assistance may “stop the clock” on the eviction process if you currently have a case in Housing Court.

 Program guidelines and Eligibility